geekychris/gorocks/README.md

 # RocksDB gRPC Service

-This service provides a gRPC interface to RocksDB, offering key-value storage operations with support for streaming queries.
+A gRPC service providing a robust interface to RocksDB, offering key-value storage operations with support for streaming queries.

 ## Features